hao-fang/ee596_spr2018_lab1/README.md

 * Create another Alexa Lambda function.
 This time please choose "Author from scratch".
   * Name: ee596_spr2018_lab1
   * Runtime: Nodejs 6.10 (default)
-  * Role: you can use the previously created role, or you can create a new role as you did in Step 2.10 in the [Quick Start Tutorial](https://developer.amazon.com/alexa-skills-kit/alexa-skill-quick-start-tutorial)
+  * Role: you can use the previously created role, or you can create a new role as you did in Step 2.10 in the [walkthrough](https://hao-fang.github.io/ee596_spr2018/slides/lab_1-walkthrough.pdf).
   * Click "Next"
 * Configuration
   * Add triggers under the "Designer": choose "Alexa Skill Kit"